 The list of studied benefits is long:

-Research in the Journal of Investigative Dermatology found that thymosin beta-4 increased re-epithelialization by 42% over controls at 4 days and by as much as 61% at 7 days post-wounding.
+Research in the Journal of Investigative Dermatology found thymosin beta-4 increased re-epithelialization by 42% over controls at 4 days and by as much as 61% at 7 days post-wounding.
 Treated wounds also showed increased collagen deposition and angiogenesis.
+Worth flagging: that study used the full-length parent protein, not the 7 amino acid TB-500 fragment sold in most vials, which keeps the migration activity but isn’t the identical molecule that produced those exact numbers.

 TB-500 also reduces inflammation by downregulating pro-inflammatory signals like NF-κB while shifting immune cells toward a healing phenotype.
-In animal studies, it speeds healing of skin wounds, ulcers, and surgical incisions while improving collagen deposition and reducing scar tissue.
 Studies also report that thymosin beta-4 improves ligament repair, with treated tissue showing uniform fiber bundles and significantly increased collagen fibril diameter compared to controls.

 Important note: TB-500 appears on WADA’s prohibited list.
 If you’re a competitive athlete subject to drug testing, this peptide will cause problems.